 What goes around will come around.

 God is absolutely righteous.
 He cannot be anything otherwise.
 Because of this, He always deals justly.
 He cannot be anything other than just.
 The seeming prosperity of the wicked will end at the final judgment.
 God has not yet avenged the wicked.
-God would be unjust if there was no deferred judgment.
+God would be unjust if there were no deferred judgment.

 Christians should expect trouble in this life because we march to a different drumbeat – the drumbeat of Jesus Christ.
 Christians should not be surprised that they face trouble from those without Christ because people do not like Jesus to show them up for what they are.
 Because of this, they make the Christian a speckled bird.
 They ostracize Christians who take a stand.
-We will be misrepresented, misquoted, misunderstood and misinterpreted.
+We will be misrepresented, misquoted, misunderstood, and misinterpreted.

-No Christian wants to be unpopular with people but there is something that transcends popularity.
+No Christian wants to be unpopular with people, but there is something that transcends popularity.
 He wants to be popular with Jesus first.
 That automatically puts him in the minority.